isomerpages/moe-chijologc/_holistic-education/Sports & Games/Netball.md

 ---
 ## Netball

-The Netball CCA has been newly introduced CCA in 2019.
+The Netball CCA has been a newly introduced CCA in 2019.
 It was reopened since its closure due to PERI upgrading.
+The CCA consists of both the Recreational Team and the Competitive Team.

+**CCA Training session**<br>
+Recreational Team: Monday, 2.15pm-3.45pm<br>
+Competitive Team: Mondays and Wednesdays 2pm – 5pm

+## Objectives

 ### Programme